-Citigroup: Challenged In 2016 But Ready For 2017
+Citigroup: Challenged In 2016, But Ready For 2017

-Since the US election the major US banks have risen significantly in stock value.
-In the graph below we can see the performance for the major US banks (C,BAC,WFC,JPM) starting from November 2016.
+Since the US election, the major US banks have risen significantly in stock value.
+In the graph below, we can see the performance for the major US banks (Citigroup (NYSE:C), Bank of America (NYSE:BAC), Wells Fargo (NYSE:WFC), JPMorgan (NYSE:JPM)) starting from November 2016.

 Source: stockcharts.com

-Citigroup (NYSE:C) is up 21%, bringing its year-to-date return for 2016 to 17%.
+Citigroup (C) is up 21%, bringing its year-to-date return for 2016 to 17%.
 This performance is nice, but it is rather limited if we took a look at the performance of these banks in the last 3 years:

 Source: stockcharts.com

-From this graph we can see Citigroup has systematically underperformed its peers.
-Especially in the beginning of 2016 Citigroup took a deep plunge in shareholders' value, making it one of the poorest performers in the S&P500 at that time.
+From this graph, we can see Citigroup has systematically underperformed its peers.
+Especially in the beginning of 2016, Citigroup took a deep plunge in shareholders' value, making it one of the poorest performers in the S&P 500 at that time.

 Why did Citigroup underperform in the previous years and especially in the beginning of 2016?
 These are the two main reasons: